 That is why based mostly on those activities, that is how your network will perceive you.
-For instance, if look at Neil Patel profile, which is public, you will see a few interesting things:
+For instance, if look atprofile, which is public, you will see a few interesting things:

-As of now, when you look for Neil Patel and dive into the People Also Viewed feature you will mostly notice profiles of people that work in the SEO industry (like Rand Fishkin and Brian Dean) or other entrepreneurs profile (like Brian Chesky from Airbnb).
+As of now, when you look for SEO industry (like Rand Fishkin and Brian Dean) or other entrepreneurs profile (like Brian Chesky from Airbnb).and dive into the People Also Viewed feature you will mostly notice profiles of people that work in the

-This makes sense as Neil Patel is one of the most knowledgeable entrepreneurs, focused on SEO.
-Thus, this means that Neil Patel is pretty good in communicating over LinkedIn.
-Besides, this also tells you that he has a strong brand (which he has built over the years).
+This makes sense as SEO.
+Thus, this means that is pretty good at communicating over LinkedIn.
+Besides, this also tells you that he has a strong brand (which he has built over the years).is one of the most knowledgeable entrepreneurs, focused on

-Thus, you might want to make sure when people visit your profile, they also view profiles that are related to your industry or in any case to sectors tied to your bottom line.
+Thus, you might want to make sure when people visit your profile; they also view profiles that are related to your industry or in any case to sectors tied to your.

 LinkedIn Search Appearances